 - Working on farms of mercy

 - Exercise regularly (set ambitious goals!)

-The next time you reach for your smartphone for no apparent reason, you'll do 25 sit-ups - or an entire exercise session.
-Is that motivation enough?
-Of course, these are just a few examples - the offline world (the actual world away from our screens) is open to us! 😉
+The next time you reach for your smartphone for no apparent reason, do 25 sit-ups - or a whole gym session.
+Is that enough motivation?
+Of course, these are just a few examples - the offline world (the real world away from our screens) is open to us! 😉

-Tip: It just occurred to me that the principle of "listening instead of watching" also reduces your screen time and saves your eyes!
-So, for example, listen to a podcast on a certain topic instead of watching a documentary on TV or a few YouTube videos.
+Tip: It just occurred to me that the principle of "listening instead of watching" also reduces your screen time and is easy on your eyes!
+For example, listen to a podcast on a specific topic instead of watching a documentary on TV or a few YouTube videos.